 BetMGM Bonus Code 'SI1500' for NCAA Tournament Sunday Games

-The BetMGM bonus code 'SI1500' offers new users up to $1,500 back in bonus bets if their first wager loses.
-This welcome offer is perfect for betting on Sunday's exciting NCAA Tournament Round 2 matchups on March 22.
-New bettors can explore sportsbook promos and claim this generous offer today.
+The BetMGM bonus code 'SI1500' offers new users up to $1,500 in bonus bets for Sunday's NCAA Tournament Round 2 matchups.
+This welcome offer is perfect for betting on Iowa vs. Florida, Utah State vs. Arizona, UCLA vs. UConn, and Texas Tech vs. Alabama.
+Check out the latest sportsbook promos available as of March 22.

 How the BetMGM bonus code works for NCAA Tournament betting

-The BetMGM bonus code 'SI1500' provides new users with excellent value for Sunday's NCAA Tournament action.
-After registering and making your first deposit, place a qualifying wager on any of the eight Round 2 games.
-If your bet loses, BetMGM returns your stake up to $1,500 in bonus bets.

-For example, if you wager $500 on Miami to upset Purdue and the Hurricanes fall short, you'll receive $500 in bonus bets.
-If you bet $1,200 on Kentucky to defeat Iowa State and the Wildcats lose, BetMGM awards five bonus bets worth $240 each, totaling $1,200.
-The bonus structure depends on your wager amount:
+- If you wager more than $50 and lose, BetMGM awards five bonus bets worth 20% of your qualifying wager each.

-- Wagers under $50 receive one bonus bet equal to your stake.
+- Wagers under $50 receive one bonus bet equal to your stake if the bet loses.

-- Wagers of $50 or more receive five bonus bets, each worth 20% of your qualifying wager.

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Follow these simple steps to claim your BetMGM Sportsbook promo code and start betting on Sunday's NCAA Tournament matchups:
+Follow these simple steps to claim your BetMGM welcome offer and start betting on Sunday's NCAA Tournament action:

-- Click the registration link and create your BetMGM account using bonus code 'SI1500'.
+- Register for a new BetMGM account using bonus code 'SI1500' during the sign-up process.

 - Verify your identity by providing required personal information and driver's license details.

-- Make a minimum deposit of $10 to activate your account and qualify for the welcome offer.
+- Make your first deposit of at least $10 using any accepted payment method.

-- Place your first real money wager on any NCAA Tournament game, such as UCLA vs. UConn or Tennessee vs. Virginia.
+- Place your qualifying first bet on any NCAA Tournament game, such as the Iowa vs. Florida matchup or Utah State vs. Arizona.

-- If your bet wins, withdraw your winnings immediately along with your original stake.

-- If your bet loses, receive bonus bets equal to your stake within 24 hours of settlement.
+- If your bet loses, receive bonus bets back up to $1,500 within 24 hours of settlement.

-Ready to get started?
-Read our comprehensive BetMGM review for additional insights about this top-rated sportsbook.
+The registration process typically takes just a few minutes, allowing you to start betting on Sunday's games quickly.
+Read our comprehensive BetMGM review for more details about the sportsbook's features and betting options.

 Additional BetMGM promotions for existing users